emanuele-f/PCAPdroid/advanced_features.md

 ## 4.4 Root Capture

 Since version 1.3.6, it's possible to capture the network traffic directly from the network interface of the Android device without creating a VPNService.
 This allows PCAPdroid to run while other VPN apps are running.
-A rooted device for this feature.
+A rooted device is needed to use this feature.

 In this mode, PCAPdroid performs a "raw" capture, meaning that real packets are captured as they appear on the network interface.
 This means that the limitations described in the [PCAP Reliability section](https://emanuele-f.github.io/PCAPdroid/quick_start#14-pcap-reliability) do not apply.
 It's important to note, however, that PCAPdroid will skip the Ethernet headers to provide the same PCAP format regardless of the network interface in use.